gitdckap/analyse/app/code/DCKAP/Elementpayment/README.md

 #Contents
 ##Synopsis
-Dckap\Elementpayment module is responsible for Payment using Credit card via Element Payment Gateway
+DCKAP\Elementpayment module is responsible for Payment using Credit card via Element Payment Gateway

 ##Overview
 Guest and registered customers without credit line have the option to pay through Credit/Debit cards.
 Since Magento itself is not the PCI Compliant an Iframe of Vantiv payment gateway is embedded in the payment process.